 Mind the Hole.
 In a world of ozone depletion, toxic deadzones, internicine brew-ups and lifeless oceans, nothing has changed.
 Or so it seems, but in the break-away Lakota Nation, in the heart of a land blistered beneath an ozone hole the size of the Great Plains of North America, something is happening.
 Tracked by a growing global audience of online subversives and electronic muckers, a lone anthropologist wanders the deadlands, recording observations that threaten to bring the world’s powers to their knees.
 Past and future; restless ghosts and rogue corporations; rad-shielded cities and unprotected peripheral populations; all now face each other, across a chasm once wide but growing ever narrower.
 Mother Earth is poisoned beyond any hope of resuscitation.
 Humanity beyond any hope of redemption — but one last lesson of life awaits.
 When Nature starts losing the game, Nature changes the rules.
 We’ve turned paradise into Hell, and in Hell, the Devil Delivers.

-The Devil Delivered and Other Tales is $14.99 in hardcover for 336 pages.
+The Devil Delivered and Other Tales is $14.99 in trade paperback for 336 pages.
 It was published by Tor Books on June 19, 2012.